Dear Members,

 give a true and fair view of the state of affairs of the Company at the end of the

-financial year and of the profit of the Company for period under review;
+financial year and of the loss of the Company for period under review.

-(iii) The Directors had taken proper and sufficient care for the maintenance of
+iii.
+The Directors had taken proper and sufficient care for the maintenance of adequate

-adequate accounting records in accordance with the provisions of the Companies Act, 2013,
+accounting records in accordance with the provisions of the Companies Act, 2013, for

-(iv) The Directors had prepared the annual accounts for the year ended March 31, 2024
+iv.
+The Directors had prepared the annual accounts for the year ended March 31, 2025 on

-(v) The Directors, had laid down an adequate system of internal financial controls to
+v.
+The Directors, had laid down an adequate system of internal financial controls to be

 operating effectively and